DeRidder, Louisiana: History

-"Immediately following the purchase of the town site, a ramble of rough houses were hurriedly built out of rough lumber...
+Immediately following the purchase of the town site, a ramble of rough houses were hurriedly built out of rough lumber...
 By 1898 the town consisted of nearly 300 people and a number of shack homes and a sawmill.
 C. Landry and Mr. George Heard had a hotel.
 There were about 5 small stores, besides.
-West Brothers had a Rous Racket store on the east side of the track."
+West Brothers had a Rous Racket store on the east side of the track.

 By this time DeRidder had a sawmill, and timber was the prime industry of the area.
 The longleaf pine was the primary tree used in the industry.
 In 1903, DeRidder was finally incorporated as a town.

 In April 1904, a large portion of the business section of DeRidder was destroyed by fire.
 The cause was apparently arson.
 A grand jury collected enough evidence for this to indict George Smith, a gambler, with setting the fire.
 The man reportedly left town.

 DeRidder's first bank opened in 1906.
 On October 15, 1912, DeRidder was voted the parish seat of Beauregard Parish.
-The Beauregard Parish Court House and the Beauregard Parish Jail (see below) were built in 1914.
+The Beauregard Parish Court House and the Beauregard Parish Jail were built in 1914.

-In July 27, 2024, recent DeRidder mayor Misty Dawn Roberts Clanton, an independent who was first elected in 2018, resigned after being investigated for rape of a juvenile and would then be arrested five days later after turning herself in.
-The local fire chief was named to be the city's acting mayor.
+Misty Roberts, an independent, was elected as the first female mayor of DeRidder in 2018.
+In July 2024, during her second term, she resigned while being investigated for rape of a juvenile.
+She appointed the fire chief as acting mayor, and was later arrested.
+Michael D. Harris was subsequently elected as the first Black mayor of DeRidder.
+In March 2026, Roberts was found guilty of carnal knowledge of a juvenile and indecent behavior with a juvenile, both felonies.